Geolocation challenge: A Swiss train

-This writeup was written in parallel with a fantastic article on the same geolocation by my friend annie.
-Give it a read!
+this writeup was written in parallel with another on the same geolocation by my friend annie. it’s great, give it a read too!

-Yesterday evening, my friend maia posted a geolocation challenge in a Discord server we share.
-I’ll give you a chance to solve it yourself—you should read until the first bolded header below to get some important information while still avoiding spoilers—but here’s the photo it posted:
+yesterday night, my friend maia posted a geolocation challenge in a discord server we share. the photo it posted is below—i’ll give you a chance to solve it yourself, though you should read until the first bolded header to get some important information while still avoiding spoilers.

 PXL_20230917_012607611.jpg